BerkeleyLibrary/framework/README.md

 - git-<commit>: This is an immutable tag that will always point to the image built from the given commit of the codebase.
 You can rely on this existing forever.

 ## Documentation

-Use [yard](https://yardoc.org) to document your code.
-Our built-in Yard server (see above) automatically parses your comments, modules, classes, and methods to generate documentation, which you can view via:

 ```sh
 docker-compose up --build -d yard